online-photo-submission/cloudcard-photo-downloader/README.md

 - downloader.enableUdf
   - default: `true`
   - description: Enable/Disable UDF file generation
+- downloader.fetchStatuses
+  - default: `READY_FOR_DOWNLOAD`
+  - description: Photos with these statuses will be downloaded.
+Separate statuses with a comma.
+- downloader.putStatus
+  - default: `DOWNLOADED`
+  - description: Downloaded photos will be marked with this status in the CloudCard web application.
 ## Support and Warranty
 THIS PROJECT IS DISTRIBUTED WITH NO WARRANTY.
 SEE THE LICENSE FOR FULL DETAILS.
 If your organization needs fully warranteed CloudCard integration software, consider Cloud Photo Connect from [Vision Database Systems](http://www.visiondatabase.com/).